-"I travelled extensively, researching many ancient cultures, reading self-help books and receiving counseling to come to terms with my childhood experiences," she says.
+"I travelled extensively, researching many ancient cultures, reading self-help books and receiving counselling to come to terms with my childhood experiences," she says.

 "I thought I was very 'deep' but my mixed beliefs served my own ego.
 It felt good to be accountable to no one but myself," she says.

-After falling pregnant with a son, to a man she later found out was married, Andrea says she sank into loneliness and depression once again.
-She knew she had no-one else to turn to but God.
+After falling pregnant with a son, to a man she later found out was married, Andrea says she sank into loneliness and depression once again, and knew she had no-one else to turn to but God.

 "One night I found myself saying, 'Thank you, Jesus, for dying for my sins and rising again' and I was shocked at myself because I had always denied it in the past."